alimemonzx/frevo/README.md

 # Frevo - Freelancer.com Enhancement Extension

-A Chrome extension that enhances your Freelancer.com experience by filtering out zero-rated projects and providing AI-powered writing assistance.
+A Chrome extension that enhances your Freelancer.com experience by filtering projects based on star ratings and providing AI-powered writing assistance.

 ## Features

-### 🎯 Zero Rating Filter
+### ⭐ Star Rating Filter

-- Automatically hides projects with 0 ratings
-- Helps you focus on quality opportunities
+- **Smart Filtering**: Filter projects based on minimum star rating (0.0 to 5.0)
+- **Precise Control**: Adjust minimum rating with 0.1 precision using the slider
+- **Real-time Updates**: Changes apply immediately to the current page
-- Toggle on/off from the extension popup
+- **Toggle On/Off**: Enable or disable filtering from the extension popup
+- **Search Page Only**: Filtering only works on `/search/projects` pages
+- **Example**: Set to 3.5 to only see projects with 3.5+ star ratings

 ### ✨ AI Writing Assistant (Frevo)